JScearcy/tiny-ng-store/README.md

 # tiny-ng-store

 A flexible store for Angular 2 projects.
-A tiny API and small footprint allow for a quick and efficient setup.
+A tiny API and small footprint allow for a quick setup.